I was in the classroom for 7 years and I had to completely move everything out at the end of every year.

 You can write directly on ziploc bags with a sharpie and tape post-its to bins.
 You won’t wonder where you put all your ___ when unpacking.

 4. If you can keep posters flat, then congrats – you’re better than me.

 They’re easier to store rolled up and rubberbanded, but that does not make them easier to put back up on the wall in the fall.

 If you roll them up, you can lay them out flat on a table at home and stack books on each corner to re-flatten them.

 They’re eager to help if you give them specific instructions.

 Also, it’s June.
 You’re not seriously still teaching, are you?

-Do you have any tips for moving out of your classroom easily?
+Do you have any tips for making classroom clean-up easy?
 Share them in the comments below!